thenanocenter/website/readme.md

 This includes a webpach watch task

-To build the assets for productioon run:
+Before commiting your changes, build the assets for development or productioon by running:

+`docker-compose exec frontend npm dev`

 `docker-compose exec frontend npm prod`